brandiqa/mobx-crud-example/README.md

 yarn start
 ```

-Your default web browser will be launched automatically with the url http://localhost:3000
+Once the startup process is completed, your browser should automatically launch with the url [http://localhost:3000](http://localhost:3000).